 1. The site's author (me) is not a primary source (eg, a zoologist).
 I have no training in this field, I'm just a guy that likes animals and sometimes tries to imagine being one.

-2. An animal's "top speed" is a vague concept.
-Very few of my data sources address whether top speed is a peak velocity measured in one exceptional specimen or whether it's attainable by any healthy member of the species.
+2. An animal is not a car.
+"Top speed" here is a vague concept.
+Very few of my data sources explain whether top speed is a peak velocity measured in one exceptional specimen or whether it's attainable by any healthy member of the species.
 Or how long the animal was able to maintain its top speed.
 Or whether there were any special conditions (eg, wind) present at time of measurement.
 World class human sprinters can reach 30 MPH, but the average healthy adult tops out at around half that.
 So, what's the top speed of a human?
-Basically, the idea that a species has a top speed is kind of dubious.
+Basically, the whole premise that a species has a top speed is kind of shaky.

 With those caveats out of the way, please enjoy the site!